junegunn/fzf/README-VIM.md

   \ 'ctrl-v': 'vsplit' }

 " Default fzf layout
+if exists('$TMUX') || exists('$ZELLIJ')
+  " The Vim plugin will try to open fzf in a tmux or Zellij popup " if possible (requires recent fzf and tmux/zellij) using --popup option, " with the following argument: let g:fzf_layout = { 'popup': '90%,60%' }
+else
-" - Popup window (center of the screen) let g:fzf_layout = { 'window': { 'width': 0.9, 'height': 0.6 } }
+  " If --popup option is not available, it will open in a popup window inside " Vim (center of the screen) let g:fzf_layout = { 'window': { 'width': 0.9, 'height': 0.6 } }
+endif

+" Here are some more layout examples:

+" - Tmux or Zellij popup at the bottom 40% let g:fzf_layout = { 'popup': 'bottom,40%' }

+" - Tmux or Zellij popup at the top with a different size let g:fzf_layout = { 'popup': 'top,90%,40%' }

-" - Popup window (center of the current window) let g:fzf_layout = { 'window': { 'width': 0.9, 'height': 0.6, 'relative': v:true } }
+" - Vim popup window: at the center of the current window (relative) let g:fzf_layout = { 'window': { 'width': 0.9, 'height': 0.6, 'relative': v:true } }

-" - Popup window (anchored to the bottom of the current window) let g:fzf_layout = { 'window': { 'width': 0.9, 'height': 0.6, 'relative': v:true, 'yoffset': 1.0 } }
+" - Vim popup window: anchored to the bottom of the current window let g:fzf_layout = { 'window': { 'width': 0.9, 'height': 0.6, 'relative': v:true, 'yoffset': 1.0 } }

-" - down / up / left / right
+" - Vim split window: down / up / left / right
 let g:fzf_layout = { 'down': '40%' }

-" - Window using a Vim command let g:fzf_layout = { 'window': 'enew' }
+" - Vim window using a Vim command let g:fzf_layout = { 'window': 'enew' }
 let g:fzf_layout = { 'window': '-tabnew' }
 let g:fzf_layout = { 'window': '10new' }